UniMath/agda-unimath/src/simplicial-type-theory/horizontal-composition-arrows-functions.lagda.md

   right-unit-law-horizontal-comp-arrow▵ α = refl
 ```

-### Associativity of horizontal composition of simplicial arrows of functions
+### Associativity of horizontal composition of arrows of functions

 ```agda
 module _